 Once the Souvla is cooked, the meat is brought closer to the charcoal to brown it a little.

-Souvla, like Gemista, has many variations, and the type of meat, as well as the spices that go on it, can vary from region to region.
 Black pepper, garlic, onion, dry parsley, oregano leaves, and freshly ground coriander seeds are the spices most commonly used.
 It is a popular meal for festive occasions as families come together to grill the meat.

 Souvla can also be added to pita bread with a pocket, which is thinner and larger in Cyprus, with salad and dips like tzatziki to make a summery sandwich.
-It is street food in Cyprus but can be found in all restaurants and taverns.
+It is street food in Cyprus, but can be found in all restaurants and taverns.

 9. Spanakopita

 Another food item with Greek origins, Spanakopita, cannot be considered traditionally Cypriot it is still very popular among the locals.
-A delicious layered savory pastry made of phyllo (filo) or puff pastry and stuffed with spinach, feta cheese, spring onions, and egg, it tastes best when hot.
+A delicious layered savoury pastry made of phyllo (filo) or puff pastry and stuffed with spinach, feta cheese, spring onions, and egg, it tastes best when hot.

 Different Greek islands make it in their own way.
 But proper homemade spanakopita also involves using ‘village dough’, which is slightly thicker than phyllo pastry sheets.